ian-coccimiglio/skeletal_muscle_toolbox/README.md

 4) Be publically accessible.

 Software distributed here must
-1) Software is licensed appropriately
+1) Be licensed appropriately for redistribution
-2) Software is open-source
+2) Be open-source

 ## Contributing